 How to know if a site uses an SSL certificate

 Although the SSL protocol details are not displayed to the visitor, most browsers will display a padlock or some other form of identification in the address bar.
 This will indicate if an SSL-encrypted session currently protects you.
 If you want the SSL certificate details you can just click on the lock.

 What does the SSL certificate mean for visitors?

 Most SSL certificates contain the domain name, company name, address, city, state, and country.
-They also contain the expiration date of the certificate and details of the Certificate Authority (the company that issued the SSL).
-When a browser establishes an SSL connection to a website, it verifies that the certificate has not expired, has been issued by a trusted authority, and is being used for the correct website.
-If any of these checks fail, your web browser will display a warning informing you that the site is not SSL-secured.
+They also contain the certificate’s expiration date and details of the Certificate Authority (the company that issued the SSL).
+When a browser establishes an SSL connection to a website, it verifies that the certificate has not expired, has been published by a trusted authority, and is being used for the correct website.
+If these checks fail, your web browser will display a warning informing you that the site is not SSL-secured.

 Considering the limited number of .com domains and their tremendous popularity, you might have difficulty finding an option relevant to your website.
 Top-level domains (TLD) are at the top for this reason.
 Be sure to use the right one for your website and make it more trustworthy and reliable in the eyes of visitors.
 Learn more on the link …